jackhump/WGS-QC-Pipeline/README.md

 **VQSLOD**: _number_

 Variant quality log-odds score from GATK.
 Applied only to SNPs.
-Default is 7.81
+Number is dependent on the data.
+See below for more detail.
+Default is 7.81.

 **GDP**: _number_